thesharmaa/My-DevOps-Journey/README.md

 - 🚀 Small projects

 My goal is to **build strong DevOps fundamentals and become job-ready by consistently learning and practicing every day.**

+## ❤️ Final Note

+DevOps is not only about learning tools.
+It is about **ownership, reliability, automation, and continuous improvement**.

+This journey represents my commitment to learning, building, and growing as a DevOps engineer.

+One day at a time.
+One commit at a time. 🚀